thindil/roboada/README.md

 ## General information

+RoboAda is the bundle of small Python scripts which helps create RoboDoc documentation from Ada code.
+At this moment here are available two scritps:

+## Roboada.py

 RoboAda its short for *Add RoboDoc templates to Ada code*.
 It is very simple, ugly and not optimized script to add RoboDoc documentation to Ada specification files (.ads) based on existing comments in them.
 It support comments written above and below code.
-At this moment it generate documentation only for functions/procedures and variables.
 This files are part of other, ultra-hyper-secret project :)

-## Usage
+### Usage

 This file will convert Ada code files (*.ads* and *.adb*) from this same directory where this script is.
 Modified files will be placed in subdirectory